stormreaever/derevon-setting/src/book/gnoll-attack.md

 ### Actions

 __Tusk.__ Melee Weapon Attack: +3 to hit, reach 5 ft., one  target.
 Hit: 1d6 + 1 slashing damage.

+# Treasure

+## The Aldermeeting

+### masterwork shortsword

+### protective amulet

+## The Woods

+### Gnoll Bow

+### Healing Potion

+## Dungeon

+### Fine Mace

+A finely crafted mace.
+It is elegantly shaped and is inlaid silver and brass details.

+#### Simple Melee Weapon

+__Damage:__ 1d6 bludgeoning
+__Weight:__ 4 lb.
+__Properties:__ &mdash;

+#### Secret Stuff

+### a scrap of an emblazoned blue banner (INT check reveals it's from the neighbouring Barony of Arramon; this is obvious to the traveler from Arramon)

+- remains of wild boar
+- sharp sticks
+- a rusted short sword
+- a small pile of shiny treasure
+  - 40 copper pieces
+  - 120 silver pieces
+  - a chain shirt
+  - a pair of gauntlets, with hands still inside

+- a pile of rags
+- fancy bracers
+- a scrap of soft blue cloth
+- empty arrow quiver
+- a diamond

+- piles of rags
+- crude dice
+- 30 copper pieces
+- 7 gold pieces

+- ivory small bracelet
+- elaborate quilt
+- 6 bottles of wine from the Barony of Arramon
+- a silver flute
+- a Belt of Quickness (+1 dex, +10 ft to speed)
+- a magic longbow (+1)
+- a pile of coins and gems
+  - 70 copper pieces
+  - 12 silver pieces
+  - 38 gold pieces
+  - 3 rubies

+- a pile of rags
+- sticks
+- rabbit fur
+- broken comb
+- signet ring

+from Barony of Arramon